michaelgruenstaeudl/StandardizedPlastidPhylogenomics/README.md

 CHANGELOG
 ---------
 * 2018.04.30 - Update
-   * Addition of scripts 9, 10, 11
+   * Addition of SCRIPTS 09, 10, 11
 * 2018.04.05 - Update
-   * Addition of script 7, update of script 8
+   * Addition of SCRIPT 07, update of SCRIPT 08
 * 2018.04.04 - Update
    * Update of README
 * 2018.04.03 - Update